jimkang/static-web-archive/README.md

 - A `/meta` directory containing line-delimited JSON that has the contents of the posts and a `last-page.txt` file that tells this module what the last page is so that it knows which index to update.

 You can also look at `tests/integration/post-through-chain-test.js` to get an idea.

+You can alternately persist to a GitHub repository instead of the local filesystem, but constructing the object like so:

+    var staticWebStream = StaticWebArchive({
+      title: 'Vape bot archives',
+      footerHTML: `<div>Bottom of page</div>`,
+      rootPath: '/usr/share/nginx/html/weblog',
+      maxEntriesPerPage: 25,
+      fileAbstractionType: 'GitHubFile',
+      config: {
+        gitRepoOwner: 'jimkang',
+        gitToken: 'Your GitHub token',
+        repo: 'the-archive-repo'
+      }
+    })

 Tests
 -----